 How to apply

-The NCBI has a network of rehabilitation and community resource workers.
-If you would like to use the services of the NCBI you can contact your local community resource worker.
-If you ring the head office of the NCBI they will give you contact details for your local community resource worker.
+To apply for the NCBI orientation and mobility training you should contact your NCBI local community resource worker.
+If you ring NCBI’s head office they will give you contact details for your local community resource worker.
 The community resource worker will then refer you to your local mobility specialist.
 The local mobility specialist will call out to consult on types of training and routes you would like to learn.